Plagiarism, collusion and other examples of misconduct

 Cheating in exams

-Having someone else knowingly write or produce any work (paid or unpaid) that you submit for your assessment is deliberate cheating and is considered to be academic misconduct.
+Assessment outsourcing, commonly known as contract cheating, occurs when you have someone else produce any work (in whole or part of) that you submit as your own for assessment.
+This is deliberate cheating and considered serious academic misconduct.

-Writing or producing any work for another student to submit as their original work is deliberate academic misconduct.
+Similarly, writing or producing work for another student to submit as their own is also considered contract cheating and constitutes academic misconduct.
+Never produce work for someone else to submit as their own assessment.

 Using artificial intelligence software such as ChatGPT or QuillBot to generate material for assessment and representing this as your own ideas, research or analysis is not submitting your own work.
 Knowingly submitting work for assessment that has been produced by a third party, including artificial intelligence technologies, is deliberate cheating and is academic misconduct.